bears-space/rocketpal/README.md

 - **Linux**:
   - On **Arch**-based systems, run `sudo pacman -S pyenv`.
   - On **Ubuntu**-based systems, there is no package available.
 Install `pyenv` manually using `curl https://pyenv.run | bash`, as per [the instructions on their GitHub page](https://github.com/pyenv/pyenv#automatic-installer).
-- **Windows**: Install `pyenv-win`.
-Follow the installation instructions on [pyenv-win's website](https://pyenv-win.github.io/pyenv-win/).
+- **Windows**: Install `pyenv-win` using PowerShell by following the installation instructions on [pyenv-win's website](https://pyenv-win.github.io/pyenv-win/docs/installation.html#powershell).
+You do not need to follow their instructions for installing python versions, as this will be covered by the rest of this README.
 - **MacOS**: Install `pyenv` via [Homebrew](https://brew.sh/) using `brew install pyenv`.

 If you are on **Linux** or **MacOS**, continue by setting up your shell environment for pyenv by following [their instructions on GitHub](https://github.com/pyenv/pyenv#set-up-your-shell-environment-for-pyenv).

-Restart your computer after this.
+**Restart your computer after this.**

 Additionally, on **Linux** systems, it is recommended that you install typical build dependencies: